openstack-archive/tripleo-docs/deploy-guide/source/post_deployment/backup_and_restore/05_rear.rst

 3. Prepare the hypervisor.

-We will run in the Hypervison some pre backup steps in order to have the correct configuration to mount the backup bucket from the Undercloud node::
+We will run in the Hypervisor some pre backup steps in order to have the correct configuration to mount the backup bucket from the Undercloud node::